lefmylonas/riscv-dev/README.md

 ```

 - The order to access the repos is:
 1. riscv-opcodes: Running `make`, the result is an `encoding.h` file that includes all the RISC-V instructions located inside the repo.
 In order to add the instructions to the toolchain, edit the `riscv-opc.h` file located in the `/riscv-gnu-toolchain/riscv-gdb/include/opcode/` directory and in `/riscv-gnu-toolchain/riscv-binutils/include/opcode/` directory, by adding the definitions of the instructions which are stored in the `encoding.h` file.
 Lastly, edit the `riscv-opc.c` file located in the `/riscv-gnu-toolchain/riscv-gdb/opcodes/` directory and in the `/riscv-gnu-toolchain/riscv-binutils/opcodes/` directory, specifically the `riscv_opcodes` struct.
+You could use [this diploma thesis](http://hdl.handle.net/10889/15019) as reference - see chapter 6.6 (specifically 6.6.6 and onwards)
 2. riscv-gnu-toolchain: Necessary step for all the remaining repos.
 3. riscv-isa-sim
 4. riscv-pk